 - Is there any turmoil with partners or vendors?

 - Is your audience changing in a way that you can’t accommodate?

 - Do market research.
 As you’re looking into possible threats, you’ll want to conduct market research to see how your target audience is shifting.

 - List every threat you can think of.
 If you think of a threat, list it.
 Even if that threat has consequences that won’t be felt immediately, it’s still better to have it on your radar.

-- Threats exists, don’t panic.
+- Threats exist, don’t panic.
 Listing threats may cause some anxiety, but remember that all businesses have threats.
 It’s better to know about threats than it is to turn a blind eye to them.
-Plus, we’ll give you some strategies tomorrow to help you minimize these threats.
+Plus, we’ll give you some strategies in step 5 of this series on how to minimize these threats.

 Editor’s note: This article was originally published in 2015.
 It was updated in 2019.